-A notice savings account requires you to give notice to your bank or building society before you can withdraw money.
+A notice savings account requires you to tell your bank or building society a set time (known as the notice period) before you can withdraw money.

-The notice period varies from a week to more than a month, depending on your account.
+The notice period varies from a week to more than a month, depending on the account.

 A notice savings account is great for preventing impulse buys."